len-sla/ffmpeg-whisper/README.md

 * snippet for cuuting/triming video with recompilation to avoid problems with broken frames
 * snippets to slow down speed up audion

-you could alse use extra gradio interface  to have simlke and elegant GIU solution for front end for all kinds of application: including processing mp3 files in batch
+you could alse use extra gradio interface  to have simple and elegant GIU solution for front end for all kinds of application: including processing mp3 files in batch mp3 fole was choped to 30s pieces with ffmpeg so the audio.shape os equl  (480000,)

 ---
 example is included [whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb](whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb)